RecSys-lab/SceneSense/README.md

 ## 🛠️ Getting Started

 After cloning the repository, you need to install the required dependencies.
-The Python version used while developing the framework is `3.12.3`.
-It is highly recommended to create a Python virtual environment using `python -m venv [myenv]` and then, install the required dependencies in the `requirements.txt` using the below command:
+The Python version used while developing the framework is `3.10.4`.
+It is highly recommended to create a Python virtual environment using `python -m venv .venv`, activate it using `source .venv/bin/activate` (Linux) or `.\.venv\Scripts\activate` (Windows), and then, install the required dependencies in the `requirements.txt` using the below command:

 ```
 pip install -r requirements.txt